 Espresso con panna (Vienna Coffee)

-You can produce Vienna coffee by pouring double shot of espresso in a regular-sized coffee cup then filling the remainder of the cup with whipped cream (instead of sugar and milk).
+You can produce Espresso Con Panna by pouring double shot of espresso in a regular-sized coffee cup then filling the remainder of the cup with whipped cream (instead of sugar and milk).
 Finally, twirl the cream.
 You can also add chocolate sprinkles if necessary.
 The Vienna coffee is then drunk from its creamy top.

 And that concludes our guide to the most popular drinks made with espresso.
 If it all seems a little too overwhelming, just remember that the most significant differences between them tend to be milk and espresso ratios.